Fabian Moreau: Washington Redskins / Football Team

 Having primarily started as the team's nickelback, interim head coach Bill Callahan had Moreau start outside replacing Josh Norman and playing opposite of Quinton Dunbar in Week 12 of 2019.
 In his first start outside against the Lions, Moreau intercepted two passes thrown by Jeff Driskel in the 19–16 win.
 In the following week against the Carolina Panthers, Moreau recorded his third interception of the season off a pass thrown by Kyle Allen in the 29–21 win.
 He was placed on injured reserve on December 27, 2019.
 He finished the season with 44 tackles, five passes defensed, and three interceptions through 12 games and seven starts.

 Moreau made his return from injury in Week 1 of the 2020 season against the Eagles.
 During the game, Moreau intercepted a pass thrown by Carson Wentz in the 27–17 win.
 In Week 11 against the Cincinnati Bengals, Moreau intercepted a pass thrown by Ryan Finley late in the fourth quarter to secure a 20–9 win for the Football Team.

 Atlanta Falcons

 On March 25, 2021, Moreau signed a one-year contract with the Atlanta Falcons.

 Houston Texans

 On May 31, 2022, Moreau signed with the Houston Texans.
 He was released on August 24.

 New York Giants

-On September 5, 2022, Moreau was signed to the New York Giants practice squad.
-Moreau was elevated from the practice squad for Week 2 and Week 3 games against the Carolina Panthers and Dallas Cowboys.
-On September 28, 2022, he was promoted to the active roster.
+On September 5, 2022, Moreau was signed to the New York Giants' practice squad.
+Moreau was elevated from the practice squad for the team's Week 2 and Week 3 games against the Carolina Panthers and Dallas Cowboys.
+On September 28, he was promoted to the active roster.
 Moreau finished the season with 749 snaps, a career high 66 tackles, and 10 pass defended.
 Moreau also had three performances this season where he kept the reception rate of his targets below 45 percent in 30 pass coverage snaps or more.